 under Section 6.
 Are there any side effects

 Pregnancy and breastfeeding

 Check with your doctor or pharmacist if you are pregnant or intend to become pregnant.

 Your doctor or pharmacist will discuss the risks and benefits of using it if you are

-Tell your doctor or pharmacist if you are breastfeeding or planning to breastfeed.
+Talk to your doctor or pharmacist if you are breastfeeding or intend to breastfeed.

 It is not known whether Brolene passes into breast milk.
 Your doctor or pharmacist